awsdocs/aws-dms-user-guide/doc_source/CHAP_Troubleshooting.md

 ## Tasks Failing With Unknown Error<a name="CHAP_Troubleshooting.General.TasksFail"></a>

 The cause of these types of error can be varied, but often we find that the issue involves insufficient resources allocated to the AWS DMS replication instance\.
-Check the replication instance's use of CPU, Memory, Swap, and IOPs to ensure your instance has enough resources to perform the migration\.
+Check the replication instance's use of CPU, memory, swap files, and IOPS to ensure your instance has enough resources to perform the migration\.
 For more information on monitoring, see [Data Migration Service Metrics](CHAP_Monitoring.md#CHAP_Monitoring.Metrics)\.

 ## Task Restart Loads Tables From the Beginning<a name="CHAP_Troubleshooting.General.RestartLoad"></a>